AdobeDocs/commerce-admin.en/help/getting-started/enhanced-experiences.md

 Target Shopping History - ![Adobe Commerce](../assets/adobe-logo.svg) (Adobe Commerce only) Encourage customers to make return purchases with targeted promotions based on their shopping history.
 With Adobe Commerce, you can easily [build segments](https://docs.magento.com/user-guide/marketing/customer-segments.html) based on your customer base.

-Newsletters - Stay in touch with current customers who've opted to receive [newsletters](https://docs.magento.com/user-guide/marketing/newsletters.html).
+Newsletters - Stay in touch with current customers who have opted to receive [newsletters](https://docs.magento.com/user-guide/marketing/newsletters.html).
 You can create as many newsletter templates as you want.

 RSS Feed - When [RSS feeds](https://docs.magento.com/user-guide/marketing/rss-feed.html) are enabled, subscribers of each feed automatically receive alerts about any additions to products, specials, categories, and coupons.
 A link to all RSS feeds that you publish is provided in the footer of your store.